A blend of Rye Whiskey, two different vermouths, and bitters. Bottled and aged for at least six weeks.

 History and Reviews of the Myatt's Fields Manhattan

 Of all the drinks to mix, age, and deliver, this is definitely the hardest.
 To many, the greatest drink of all.
-Manhattan the pack since the 1870s, was the first cocktail to use vermouth as an ingredient, and is a common litmus test for any bartender (also often the daiquiri).
-Even the name, Manhattan, and all that is intimidating (and exciting).
+Manhattan has lead the pack since the 1870s.
+It was the first cocktail to use vermouth as an ingredient, and preparing one is a common litmus test for any bartender.
+Even the name, Manhattan, is exciting and intimidating.

 The allure of this drink is not damaged by the scene in Some Like It Hot when Sugar Kane wakes up Daphne and says “We have bourbon!
 We can make Manhattans!”, and then mixes drinks in a hot water bottle.
 This is a future marketing campaign.